pgdogdev/helm-ee/README.md

 ### Helm

-When the dashboard provisions a new PgDog cluster, it shells out to `helm upgrade --install` against a chart fetched from a Helm repo. `control.config.helm` controls which chart and which repo.
+When the dashboard provisions a new PgDog cluster, it shells out to `helm upgrade --install` against a chart fetched from our Helm repository. `control.config.helm` controls which chart and which reposiory.
 The defaults point at the public `pgdogdev` chart on `helm.pgdog.dev`, which is what you want unless you mirror the chart internally.

 ```yaml
 control: